Compared: The Best Graphics Cards for CAD in 2025

 Product specification

 If purchasing a motorcycle, we would know that a 700cc engine is more powerful than a 300cc engine.
 The cubic centimeters measurement can’t be gamed; the engine is either the stated volume or it isn’t.
-Unfortunately, the numbers used in most GPU model names do not relate to any real-world measurement.
+Previously, the numbers used in old GPU model names did not relate to any real-world measurement.

-As the Logical Increments blog explains, it isn’t always as simple as a higher model number being faster than other lower model numbers.
-For example, Nvidia’s GTX 680 is faster than the GTX 760 as it has ‘“more raw performance” than the 760.’
-Confused?
-Don’t worry, you’re not the only one.
+And as the Logical Increments blog explained, it wasn’t always as simple as a higher model number being faster than other lower model numbers.
+For example, Nvidia’s GTX 680 was faster than the GTX 760 as it had ‘“more raw performance” than the 760.’

 Computer games controller and PC Monitor